Test 1: Who and where – mapping personas and channels

 - Consider a timeline and milestones chart.
 Set the scene for the company vision (or goal) and then show the stages of getting there – first big win, product or service launch, winning an award, number of staff, key partnerships.

-Being customer-focussed is more nuanced than just saying ‘we care about our customers’ and a website chat box saying ‘I want to help?’.
-This article only covers the externally facing side of your marketing – to be truly customer-centric, it’s important to gather and use data to evolve your product or service so it matches up with your marketing promises.
+Being customer-focused is more nuanced than just saying ‘we care about our customers’ and a website chat box that says ‘I want to help’.
+This article only covers the external side of your marketing – to be truly customer-centric, it’s important to gather and use data to evolve your product or service so it matches up with your marketing promises.

 If you want to know more about increasing leads the fastest way, get in touch.
-Everything from Persona Workshops and Messaging to User Testing and Campaign Management.
+We cover everything from Persona Workshops and Messaging to User Testing and Campaign Management.

 Usable Media helped our clients raise nearly £80 million in 2019.
 We’ve helped clients as large as the NEC and JCB to many mid-tier software and healthcare brands starting that journey.
-The Value proposition framework we use, follows proven behavioural patterns and is the cornerstone of all our lead-generation activities, including branding – which you can read more about here >
+Our Value Proposition Framework follows proven behavioural patterns and is the cornerstone of all our lead-generation activities, including branding – which you can read more about here >

 Market leaders in your industry probably know these techniques.
-We see evidence every day.
-If you want to know how your successful competitors are winning, we also offer digital due-diligence to discover and use open opportunities in your field.
+Want to know what your successful competitors are doing to win in your market?
+Find out more about our digital due-diligence and discover the open opportunities in your field.
 Talk to one of our experts now.